EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 ### AOSong DHT

 Here is the code for the AOSong DHT temperature and humidity sensor.
-To create the DHT sensor we need the power pin, the data pin, and the DHT type.
+To create the DHT Sensor we need the power pin, the data pin, and the DHT type.
 The number of readings to average from the sensor is optional, but can be supplied as the fourth argument for the constructor if desired.

 @see @ref dht_page